Unleash/unleash-rust-sdk/README.md

 ```

 Visit `http://localhost:4242/` and log in with admin + unleash4all, then create
-a new API token at `http://localhost:4242/admin/api/create-token` for user
+a new Backend API token at `http://localhost:4242/admin/api/create-token` for user
 admin, type Client.

 Then run the test suite: